-I believe that bodybuilders (and most athletes in general) don’t match the quality of their nutrition to the incredible physical demands they place on their bodies.
+I believe that athletes (bodybuilders included) don’t match the quality of their nutrition to the incredible physical demands they place on their bodies.
 Most, athletes do not eat well enough to even support general health during intense exercise.
 Ever notice what seems like a high number of pro athletes seem to get sick a lot?
 There's a definite connection even at the elite level.

 According to many nutrition studies, most Americans eat less than 20 different foods in their lifetime.
-Bodybuilders restrict their choices even further.
-Often bodybuilders only eat 5 or 6 foods in total; chicken, rice, oatmeal, egg whites, protein supplements and maybe some green beans!
+Athletes tend to restrict their choices even further.
+Often athletes and bodybuilders only eat 5 or 6 foods in total; chicken, rice, oatmeal, egg whites, protein supplements and maybe some green beans!
 That’s the staple diet of most bodybuilders.

 However, restricting food selection really does handicap a person’s ability to achieve optimum health.
 The typical bodybuilders approach to eating is a very narrow-minded, lazy approach to nutrition that not only does very little to support general health during intense training, it probably retards the physiological adaptations desired from training.